-256. Plaintiffs have been injured in their property and business by reason of these violations in that their water has been contaminated by natural gas.
-Defendants attempt to cover up the risks of future contamination, need for testing, and actual contamination, as well as misrepresent the scope of the contamination.
+210. Plaintiffs have been injured in their property and business by reason of these violations in that their water has been contaminated by the natural gas, which Defendants attempted to cover up both the risks of future contamination, need for testing, and actual contamination, as well as misrepresented the scope of the contamination.